LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

   This tutorial is written for BEAST v2.6.x, which has support for multiple partitions.
   It is available for download from [http://www.beast2.org](http://www.beast2.org).
 * BEAST outercore package - this package of BEAST 2 has core features, but not in the core.
   You can install and use it following the instruction of [managing BEAST 2 packages](http://www.beast2.org/managing-packages/).
+* BEAST labs package - containing some generally useful stuff used by other packages.
+* BEAST feast package - this is a small BEAST 2 package which contains additions to the core functionality.
+  You need install it separately following the instruction of [feast website](https://github.com/tgvaughan/feast).
 * Tracer - this program is used to explore the output of BEAST (and other Bayesian MCMC programs).
   It graphically and quantitively summarises the distributions of continuous parameters and provides diagnostic information.
   At the time of writing, the current version is v1.7.
 It is available for download from [http://beast.community/tracer](http://beast.community/tracer).